SAP-samples/ariba-extensibility-samples/topics/integrations/cpi-open-connectors/README.md

 |:--:|
 | Fig. 5 – Open Connector API docs |

-## Step 3 – Deploy security material in SAP Cloud Platform Integration
+## Step 3 – Deploy security material in SAP Cloud Integration
-⚡ Go to your SAP Cloud Platform Integration instance and create/deploy 2 security materials (Monitor > Manage Security > Security Material).
+⚡ Go to your SAP Cloud Integration instance and create/deploy 2 security materials (Monitor > Manage Security > Security Material).
 This will be used by the integration flow to communicate with SAP Ariba and BigQuery.

 | Name | Type | Fields |
 |--|--|--|